 Citation indicators and alt-metrics

-Citations are used as an indicator of research quality by league tables, funders and increasingly, employers.
+Citations are used as an indicator of research impact by league tables, funders and increasingly, employers.
 Whilst controversial and imperfect, they are here to stay and it is important that individuals know how to improve the visibility and impact of their research.
 A 5-minute video introduction to citations is available.
 There are a wide range of indicators that all calculate citation impact in slightly different ways.

 - Harzing.com has a list of key of metrics relating to individuals